padillaco/auto-deploy/PANTHEON_SETUP.md

-# Deploy to Pantheon (GitHub Action)
+# Pantheon Auto-Deployment Setup

-This repository contains a GitHub action to setup code deployment from a GitHub repository to a Pantheon development or multidev environment.
-The Shell script that runs the actual deployment can be found in [this repo](https://github.com/padillaco/action-deploy-to-remote-repository).
+This guide contains instructions to configure workflow files that:
+1. Deploy code from a GitHub repository to a Pantheon development/multidev environment.
+2. Create/Delete a multidev environment.
+3. Promote code from dev to test, or test to live.

 ## 1. Copy the Workflow Template Files